chilearningcode/SQL-Explore-AdventureWorks-Dataset/README.md

 |7	|12|2011|761|Road-650 Red, 62|62|465|7.5
 |8	|...

-Higher sales and a lower ratio indicate that the products were performing well in the market.
+Higher sales and a lower stock-to-sales ratio over the months indicate that the products were performing well in the market.
+This suggests strong demand and efficient inventory management.

 #### Query 08: No of order and value at Pending status in 2014
 ```sql